 Other income (expense).
-Other income (expense) consists of our stock warrant liability expense and/or gain, interest expense, income from transition services provided related to sales of businesses, and income from our administrative and business development services agreement with GaAs Labs, which is one of our stockholders and an affiliate of our directors and majority stockholders John and Susan Ocampo.
-We expect interest expense to be higher in future periods due to borrowing on our revolving credit facility to partially fund the Mindspeed and Nitronex acquisitions.
+Other income (expense) consists of our stock warrant liability expense and/or gain, interest expense, income from transition services provided related to sales of businesses and assets, and income from our administrative and business development services agreement with GaAs Labs, which is one of our stockholders and an affiliate of our directors and majority stockholders John and Susan Ocampo.
+We expect interest expense to be higher in future periods due to increased borrowing to partially fund the Mindspeed and Nitronex acquisitions as well as provide additional liquidity.